 - Three glucose tablets (available without a prescription at most pharmacies)

-If you experience symptoms of low blood sugar but can't check your blood sugar level right away, treat yourself as though you have hypoglycemia.
-In fact, you might want to carry at least one sugary item with you at all times.
+If you have symptoms of low blood sugar but can't check your blood sugar level right away, then act as though you have hypoglycemia.
+You might want to carry at least one sugary item with you at all times.
 It's also a good idea to wear a bracelet that identifies you as someone who has diabetes.

 Check your blood sugar level again 15 to 20 minutes later.
 If it's still too low, eat or drink something sugary.
-When you feel better, be sure to eat meals and snacks as usual.
+When you feel better, eat meals and snacks as usual.

-Glucagon is available by prescription only and comes in an emergency syringe kit.
-It contains one dose that has to be mixed before being injected.
+Glucagon, available only by prescription, comes in an emergency syringe kit.
+It contains one dose that has to be mixed before injecting.
 Store the glucagon at room temperature and be aware of the expiration date.
-Because vomiting can occur after an injection, you must be turned on your side to prevent choking if you're unconscious.
+If you're unconscious, someone who gives you the injection should turn you on your side to prevent choking in case you vomit.

 You Are ...
 The Campaign for Mayo Clinic